 - Colors: 2, see the pictures.

-If you disregard that nonsense about the laptop, you really have a hydration pack suitable for quick and ultra light day adventures, with plenty of useful features.
-But do not load it too much, and do not run up Mt Teide (or any similar mountain beauty, e.g., Mount Fuji) if it is fully loaded; remember, you need to breathe and the air is thin out there, and in this design all weight is on your shoulders.
+If you disregard that statement about the laptop, you really have a hydration pack suitable for quick and ultra-light day adventures, with plenty of useful features.
+But do not load it too much, and do not run up Mt Teide (or any similar mountain beauty, e.g., Mount Fuji) if it is fully loaded; remember, you need to breathe and the air is thin out there, and in this design, all weight is on your shoulders.

 Nevertheless, if you need a more standard daypack for hiking tours, please check my page with packs below 35 liters, there are many great packs presented there.